Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Filter and categorize jobs based on criteria like location, job title, and skills.
+- Filter and classify jobs based on parameters including location, job title, and skills.

 Libraries

-- BeautifulSoup: Extracts and parses job listing data from HTML of job portals.
+- BeautifulSoup: For scraping of job listing data from the HTML of job portals and parsing that data for the job listing.

 Source Code: https://github.com/ShoumikDutta/Job-Search-Web-Scraper